sofiakbergstrom/BB2490/project_diary.md

 3/6 projects are now finished in Uppmax.
 If I write jobinfo -u guilc I can see the onces that are still running.

 Yim succeded to fix the heat map for project 1 yesterday, yay!
-Now the colors depend on every column which mean that we can see that there are more reads of some lengths.
+I can't load gplot (which is needed for some of the heatmap tutorials) since I have an older version of R. That was the reason to why I couln't get heatmap.2() to work.
+But now, on Yim's heatmap, the colors depend on every column which mean that we can see that there are more reads of some lengths.

 ## 2015-03-08
 I managed to access our folder in Uppmax today, I do not know why it didn't work the other day.